ShiqiangXia/HDG2dTriangle/README.md

 This project is to implement HDG method on general (unstructured or structured) 2D triangular meshes and with mesh adaptivity.

+## To test the code
+Run the test files  in 00-TestScripts.

 ### Features: